-Here, I explain how alcohol affects your mental health, and share other healthier ways to relax at the end of a long and busy day.
+Here, I explain how alcohol can affect your mental health, and share other healthier ways to relax at the end of a long day.

 Stress and alcohol